-SUZANNE VENKER is an author, columnist and relationship coach known as The Feminist Fixer.
+SUZANNE VENKER is an author, columnist and radio host known as The Feminist Fixer.
 Suzanne teaches women how to succeed with men in life and in love by rejecting the concept of sexual equality and embracing male and female nature instead.

 Why is Suzanne The Feminist Fixer?